Are you working harder than you need to while running?

 The quads are a good example of this.
 Over-reliance on the quadriceps leads to all kinds of biomechanical problems related to problems like back pain, piriformis pain, IT-band syndrome, sore knees and much more.

 But over time, it gets harder to maintain this compensation.
 As we age, muscular strength starts to decrease, and it’s at this point that running starts to cause joint pain or an overuse injury.
 However, there is a better way to run.
 The Power Posture that I describe below reduces the muscular load required in the running gait and making gravity do more of the work for you.
 It not only makes running easier, but also decreases the chance of injury.

 There are three aspects to the Power Posture:

-1. An Expansive Upper Body.
+1. An Expansive Upper Body

 How you carry your upper body is just as important as what you do with your legs.
 It’s a lot easier to fully inflate the lungs when your chest is open.
 With the shoulders back, there’s room for the diaphragm to stretch as well.
 Any forward flexion in the torso increases the chance of getting a cramp here because the diaphragm is pinched.

 Plus, just the expansive feeling you get from standing up straight, shoulders back, is a very powerful posture to hold.
 Try this now—whether you’re standing or sitting, it doesn’t matter.
 Raise your arms up, shoulders back and take a deep breath.
 Notice for a moment how it feels.

 Studies that have shown that a posture that is expansive (shoulders back, arms raised) actually raises testosterone and lowers the stress hormone cortisol.

 Those are both great things as runners, but it can help us anytime we want to perform our best.
 Next time you’re feeling nervous at the starting line of a race, take this pose and notice the shift as your nervousness eases and confidence soars.

 While running, roll the shoulders back and stand tall without over-arching the back.
 If you feel tension in your shoulders, take a deep breath and let them relax.
 They should hang naturally from the torso, but until you have the strength to hold your shoulders back, it will take some conscious effort to hold them there (see photo above).

-2. Lifting the Legs From the Core.
+2. Lifting the Legs From the Core

 When we hear “core” we naturally think of the abs.
 But when I talk about moving from the core, I’m referring to all the stabilizing muscles in your trunk (back, abdominals and hips).